lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/lo2s.md

 When using the `system monitoring mode` without passing a program, `lo2s` will run indefinitely.
 You can stop the measurement by sending `lo2s` a `SIGINT` signal or hit `ctrl+C`.
 However, if you pass a program, `lo2s` will start that program and run the measurement until the started process finishes.
-Of course, the process and any of its subprocesses and threads will be visible in the resulting trace.
+Of course, the process and any of its child processes and threads will be visible in the resulting trace.

 ```console
 marie@compute$ lo2s -a -- sleep 10